Nam (Korean surname)

 Nam is a Korean family name meaning "south".
-The 2000 South Korean census found 257,178 people with this family name, of whom 150,394 belonged to the Uiryeong Nam bon-gwan.
-According to the same census, the place with the highest frequency of people belonging to that bon-gwan was Eumseong County, North Chungcheong Province, where it accounted for 1,021 people, or 1.21% of the population; this represented a significant drop both in numbers and in proportion from the 1985 census, when it accounted for 1,427 people, or 1.71% of the population.
+The 2000 South Korean census found 257,178 people with this family name, of whom 150,394 belonged to the Uiryeong Nam bongwan.
+According to the same census, the place with the highest frequency of people belonging to that bongwan was Eumseong County, North Chungcheong Province, where it accounted for 1,021 people, or 1.21% of the population; this represented a significant drop both in numbers and in proportion from the 1985 census, when it accounted for 1,427 people, or 1.71% of the population.

-The surname “Nam” is also found in the Middle East, mostly in Hebrew speaking communities though it is a rare surname overall with the meaning “slept” (נם).

 People

 Korean people with this surname include: